Coaching :: HP1 POLICY

 High Performance 1 – Head Coach Certification Policy

-All Head Coaches coaching Bantam, Midget, and Junior "A" teams that compete in Interprovincial or National Championships or the highest level as determined by the Branch, must be High Performance 1 "certified".
+All Head Coaches coaching U15, U18, and Junior A teams that compete in Interprovincial or National Championships or the highest level as determined by the Branch, must be High Performance 1 "certified".
 It is mandatory as well in HNS that all Assistant coaches be at minimum Development 1 trained.

 • HP1 has been in effect since the 2016-17 season for Junior “A” in 2016-2017.